istio/istio.io/content/docs/concepts/security/index.md

 ## Authentication

 Istio provides two types of authentication:
-* Transport authentication (aka service-to-service authentication): verifies the direct client that makes the connection.
+*   Transport authentication (also known as service-to-service authentication): verifies the direct client that makes the connection.
 Istio offers mutual TLS (mTLS) as a full stack solution for transport authentication.
 Customer can easily turn on this feature without requiring service code changes.
 The solution includes:

     * Providing each service with a strong identity that represents its role to enable interoperability across clusters and clouds
     * Securing service to service communication and end-user to service communication
     * Providing a key management system to automate key and certificate generation, distribution, rotation, and revocation

-* Origin authentication: verifies the original client that makes the request, such as an end-user or device.
+*   Origin authentication (also known as end-user authentication): verifies the original client that makes the request, such as an end-user or device.
 Istio 1.0 supports authentication with JSON Web Token (JWT) validation.

 ### Authentication architecture

 Authentication requirements for services receiving requests in an Istio mesh are specified using authentication policies.
-Policies are specified by the mesh operator using .yaml files and saved in the Istio config store onced deployed.
+Policies are specified by the mesh operator using yaml files and saved in the Istio config store once deployed.
 The Istio controller (Pilot) watches the config store.
 Upon any policy changes, it translates the new policy to appropriate configuration that tells the Envoy sidecar proxy how to perform the required authentication mechanisms.
 It may also fetch the public key and attach to the configuration for JWT validation, or provides the path to the keys and certificates that